 Commemorations for first Australian soldiers killed in Belgium during WWI taking place on 17 June

-In Australia the soldiers’ sacrifice will be commemorated at a ceremony at the Australian War Memorial in Canberra which will include the ‘Last Post’.
+In Australia the soldiers’ sacrifice was commemorated at a ceremony at the Australian War Memorial in Canberra which included the ‘Last Post’.
 Wreath laying ceremonies will be held in Flanders on the same day (17 June) at the soldiers’ graves.
-The Last Post Association’s evening ceremony at Menin Gate in Ypres/Ieper on 17 June will be also dedicated to the two men.
+The Last Post Association’s evening ceremony at Menin Gate in Ypres/Ieper on 17 June was also dedicated to the two men.
 Photographs of the ceremony can be found by clicking here.

 11:00-11:20 – Wreath-laying at the grave of PTE Mollison at La Plus Douve Farm Cemetery